 On December 1, 2016, BTEO began its second year of operation.
 We partnered with the Housing Assistance Corporation (HAC) and Falmouth Human Services (FHS) to fund a part-time case manager for an expanded four-month winter program.
 We again rented motel rooms, but we also partnered with two landlords – the Falmouth Housing Corporation (FHC) and a “snowbird” couple – to rent two homes in Falmouth.
-These houses proved to be more cost-effective than motel rooms and also provided more dignified living arrangements.
+These houses proved more cost-effective than motel rooms and provided more dignified living arrangements.

 From December 1, 2016, through March 31, 2017, BTEO provided housing, case management, friendship, food, transportation, and other critical services to 23 homeless men and women (up to 12 at a time).

 In February 2017, we received notification from the IRS that our status as a charity was approved.
 Prior to this time, we had operated under the umbrella of St. Barnabas Episcopal Church, which acted as our fiscal agent for purposes of donations.